pauloluniyi/VGEA/README.md

 The location of the reference, primer and adapter fasta files for **shiver** and the reference and gene features files for **quast** can be controlled by adjusting the `config.yaml` in the VGEA working directory.

+# Singularity

+Alternatively, users can run the entire VGEA pipeline with all dependencies installed from the singularity container.

+To install Singularity: See https://www.sylabs.io/docs/ for instructions to install Singularity.

+* Building the container

+If you are the administrator on your machine, you can build a local image of the VGEA container using the Singularity recipe file provided:

+sudo singularity build vgea.simg Singularity